Hotmoka/hotmoka/README.md

 import io.hotmoka.beans.values.StorageReference;
 import io.hotmoka.beans.values.StorageValue;
 import io.hotmoka.beans.values.StringValue;
+import io.hotmoka.crypto.Signers;
-import io.hotmoka.crypto.Account;
+import io.hotmoka.helpers.GasHelpers;
-import io.hotmoka.crypto.SignatureAlgorithmForTransactionRequests;
+import io.hotmoka.helpers.SignatureHelpers;
-import io.hotmoka.helpers.GasHelper;
+import io.hotmoka.node.Accounts;
-import io.hotmoka.helpers.SignatureHelper;
+import io.hotmoka.node.SignatureAlgorithmForTransactionRequests;
-import io.hotmoka.nodes.Node;
+import io.hotmoka.node.api.Node;
 import io.hotmoka.remote.RemoteNode;
 import io.hotmoka.remote.RemoteNodeConfig;

 public class Family3 {

-  // change this with your account's storage reference private final static String ADDRESS =
+  // change this with your account's storage reference private final static String
-    "b554954fe64c3c9b302664ff631f27ef64578692d14c99330b93c3844bb07470#0";
+    ADDRESS = "ea3966e3e055e02695ccca9d6bd9d2eadc440182672f2c9ae2d93f8d5f13725c#0";

   private final static ClassType PERSON = new ClassType("io.takamaka.family.Person");

   public static void main(String[] args) throws Exception {

-    // the path of the user jar to install
+    // the path of the user jar to install var familyPath = Paths.get("../family_exported/target/family_exported-0.0.1.jar");
-    Path familyPath = Paths.get("../family/target/family-0.0.1.jar");

-    RemoteNodeConfig config = new RemoteNodeConfig.Builder()
+    var config = new RemoteNodeConfig.Builder()
     	.setURL("panarea.hotmoka.io")
     	.build();

-    try (Node node = RemoteNode.of(config)) {
+    try (var node = RemoteNode.of(config)) {
-      // we get a reference to where io-takamaka-code has been stored TransactionReference takamakaCode = node.getTakamakaCode();
+    	// we get a reference to where io-takamaka-code-1.0.1.jar has been stored TransactionReference takamakaCode = node.getTakamakaCode();

-      // we get the signing algorithm to use for requests SignatureAlgorithm<SignedTransactionRequest> signature
+        // we get the signing algorithm to use for requests var signature = SignatureAlgorithmForTransactionRequests.of
-        = SignatureAlgorithmForTransactionRequests.mk
           (node.getNameOfSignatureAlgorithmForRequests());

-      StorageReference account = new StorageReference(ADDRESS);
+        var account = new StorageReference(ADDRESS);
         KeyPair keys = loadKeys(node, account);

-      // we create a signer that signs with the private key of our account Signer signer = Signer.with(signature, keys.getPrivate());
+        // we create a signer that signs with the private key of our account var signer = Signers.with(signature, keys.getPrivate());

         // we get the nonce of our account: we use the account itself as caller and
         // an arbitrary nonce (ZERO in the code) since we are running
         // a @View method of the account
         BigInteger nonce = ((BigIntegerValue) node
           .runInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
             (account, // payer
             BigInteger.valueOf(50_000), // gas limit
             takamakaCode, // class path for the execution of the transaction CodeSignature.NONCE, // method
             account))) // receiver of the method call .value;

         // we get the chain identifier of the network String chainId = ((StringValue) node
           .runInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
             (account, // payer
             BigInteger.valueOf(50_000), // gas limit
             takamakaCode, // class path for the execution of the transaction CodeSignature.GET_CHAIN_ID, // method
             node.getManifest()))) // receiver of the method call .value;

-      GasHelper gasHelper = new GasHelper(node);
+        var gasHelper = GasHelpers.of(node);

-      // we install family-0.0.1.jar in the node: our account will pay TransactionReference family = node
+        // we install family-0.0.1-SNAPSHOT.jar in the node: our account will pay TransactionReference family = node
           .addJarStoreTransaction(new JarStoreTransactionRequest
             (signer, // an object that signs with the payer's private key account, // payer
             nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
             BigInteger.valueOf(300_000), // gas limit: enough for this very small jar gasHelper.getSafeGasPrice(), // gas price: at least the current gas price of the network takamakaCode, // class path for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install takamakaCode)); // dependencies of the jar that is being installed

+        // we increase our copy of the nonce, ready for further
-      nonce = nonce.add(ONE);
+        // transactions having the account as payer nonce = nonce.add(ONE);

         // call the constructor of Person and store in albert the new object in blockchain StorageReference albert = node.addConstructorCallTransaction
           (new ConstructorCallTransactionRequest
             (signer, // an object that signs with the payer's private key account, // payer
             nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
             BigInteger.valueOf(50_000), // gas limit: enough for a small object panarea(gasHelper.getSafeGasPrice()), // gas price, in panareas
             family, // class path for the execution of the transaction

             // constructor Person(String,int,int,int)
             new ConstructorSignature(PERSON, ClassType.STRING, INT, INT, INT),

             // actual arguments
             new StringValue("Albert Einstein"), new IntValue(14),
             new IntValue(4), new IntValue(1879)
         ));

+        // we increase our copy of the nonce, ready for further
-      nonce = nonce.add(ONE);
+        // transactions having the account as payer nonce = nonce.add(ONE);

         StorageValue s = node.addInstanceMethodCallTransaction
           (new InstanceMethodCallTransactionRequest
             (signer, // an object that signs with the payer's private key account, // payer
              nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
-         BigInteger.valueOf(50_000), // gas limit: enough for toString() panarea(gasHelper.getSafeGasPrice()), // gas price, in panareas
+             BigInteger.valueOf(50_000), // gas limit: enough for a small object panarea(gasHelper.getSafeGasPrice()), // gas price, in panareas
              family, // class path for the execution of the transaction

       	     // method to call: String Person.toString()
         	 new NonVoidMethodSignature(PERSON, "toString", ClassType.STRING),

         	 // receiver of the method to call albert
            ));

         // we increase our copy of the nonce, ready for further
         // transactions having the account as payer nonce = nonce.add(ONE);

         // print the result of the call System.out.println(s);
     }
   }

   private static KeyPair loadKeys(Node node, StorageReference account) throws Exception {
-    return new Account(account, "..")
-      .keys("chocolate", new SignatureHelper(node).signatureAlgorithmFor(account));
+    return Accounts.of(account, "..").keys
+      ("chocolate", SignatureHelpers.of(node).signatureAlgorithmFor(account));
   }
 }
 ```